All Photos Courtesy of Clay Cook

 Recently, I stumbled upon a stream of advertising, in which they used a slew of muted colors as the backdrop for a winter campaign.
 The photography caught my eye, but really it was unlike anything I had ever seen from a major designer marketing push.
 The color complimented the clothing and really molded the model’s delivery.
 Inspired by the campaign I set out to create my own editorial using shades of color that aren’t on the “bestseller” list.
 My goal was to create a moody series with top notch high fashion styling and an experienced model that could compete with the model seen in the colorful marketing campaign.

-Savage Universal offers over 60 various shades of seamless color and I spent several hours deliberating over the 4 colors I would use for this editorial.
+Savage Universal offers over 60 various shades of colored seamless paper and I spent several hours deliberating over the 4 colors I would use for this editorial.
 I wanted the colors that weren’t obvious and the colors that didn’t pop.
 It felt similar to choosing the “nerd” from a lineup in a grade school game of kick ball.
 I didn’t want the shining all-star, but more the off-color underdog.

 I learned that the off-color shades are very versatile, but they don’t necessarily photograph how they are pictured.
 The first set was lit with several lights and I experimented with several different forms of background lights.
 Although, the key handled a lot of the background light, I still needed to bring up the ambient darkness without sacrificing my shutter speed.
 I eventually found that feathering light and placing two lights on either side of the drop looked the most natural.